 Pureed pouches may be common on a typical 10-month-old baby food menu…but they’re never on Nurture Life’s!
 Our Stage 3 meals are cooked until soft and tender, but they’re never put through high-heat or high-pressure steps that could impact taste or nutritional quality.

 Just like Happy Family’s grab-and-go pouch, our meal requires no prep at all.
 Just spill it out over your baby’s high chair tray and let the fun begin!
-It serves up roughly the same amount of sugar and fiber as the pouch, but with three times the protein and a variety of textures, flavors and shapes to help your baby learn to self-feed.
+It serves up roughly the same amount of fiber as the pouch, but with nearly 10 less grams of sugar, more than five times the protein and a variety of textures, flavors and shapes to help your baby learn to self-feed.

 Nurture Life Pasta Fagioli vs. Gerber® Lil’ Meals Spaghetti Rings in Meat Sauce